keesg60/wled-ha-rgb/README.md

 4. And then this to make sure it starts with the system: `sudo systemctl enable wled-has-rgb`

 ## Hyperion Setup
 Setup is like a normal WLED LED Instance.
 Configure the LEDs for the space you want to sample from.
 Then just make note of the LED IDs for the config of this server.
-Also a major note is to make sure when you enter the `Target IP/Hostname` that include the port.
+Also a major note is to make sure when you enter the `Target IP/Hostname`, it includes the port.
 EX: `192.168.1.11:8989`